ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

    but the peer is using libfabric 1.10), the requester need to return an error to the application (section 4.2)

-Regarding extra request, if an endpoint can support an extra request the peer has, it should comply the request.
+Regarding extra request, if an endpoint can support an extra request the peer has requested, it should comply the request.
 Otherwise, it can ignore the request.
 Peer should be do one of the following:

-- a. carry on the communication without using the extra request. (see section 4.4 for example)
+- a. carry on the communication without using the extra request.

 - b. abort the communication and return an error to application. (see section 4.3 for example)